Red Bar

 Often called 13.56 MHz

-Up to ~ 1 metre Used for electronic ticketing, contactless payment, access control, garment tracking, etc
+Up to ~ 1 metre These RFID frequencies are typically used for electronic ticketing, contactless payment, access control, garment tracking, etc

 26.957 - 27.283 MHz Medium frequency Up to ~ 1 metre Inductive coupling only, and used for special applications.

-433 MHz UHF Backscatter coupling, used for remote car keys in Europe
+433 MHz UHF These RFID frequencies are used with backscatter coupling, for applications such as remote car keys in Europe

 858 - 930 MHz Ultra High Frequency